Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 #### 2. Footer
-- **Relevant links**  FAQs, About Us and Contact are placed at the bottom of the footer.
+- **Relevant links**  FAQs, About Us and Contact are placed in the footer.
-- The **social media links** are placed beneath the preceding elements.
+- The **social media links** are placed at the bottom of the footer.

 #### 3. Home page